Are you in the process of are creating a daily schedule for homeschooling? Have you considered the idea of a schedule versus a routine?

 A schedule is typically designated times to complete items, whereas a routine is a more general flow to your day.
 One of the most significant benefits of homeschooling is flexibility!
-Routines are great--a general idea of what your days will look like.
+Routines are a general idea of what your days will look like.
 A routine allows you flexibility if a subject takes longer one day or an unexpected learning opportunity arises.
-A schedule is creating specific times for every activity and can end up being very confining and frustrating if something takes longer than it should, or an unexpected event happens.
+A schedule is creating specific times for every activity and can end up being very confining and frustrating for some if something takes longer than it should, or an unexpected event happens.

 It often seems just as you figure out a routine that fits your family, it will work for a while and then need to be tweaked for some reason or another!
 These changes can occur from year to year or even from month to month, especially if an unexpected life event happens--a new baby, a new job, or a family member dealing with an illness.
 It is sometimes hard to stray from the routine you have created--give yourself permission to be flexible enough to adjust when necessary.
 You will be so much happier in the long run.

 Additionally, think creatively about planning your homeschool year.
 Possibly consider a four day versus a five day school week, especially if you have elementary students.
 Doing school four days a week gives you an extra day to explore other topics, do more outside exploration, or catch up on lessons if something unexpected comes up earlier in the week.
 Weekend schooling, sometimes due to a parent’s work from home hours, may be necessary in order to complete teacher-directed lessons on the weekend and more independent lessons during the week.
 You really have endless options!